waltligon/orangefs/doc/basics.md

 the `MPI_File_open` call happen with a single lookup the the file system and a broadcast.

-There's no state held on the servers about "open" files.
-There's not even a concept of an open file in PVFS2.
+There’s no state held on the servers about “open” files.
+There’s not even a concept of an open file in PVFS2.
 So this lookup is all that happens at open time.
 This has a number of other benefits.
-For one thing, there's no shared state to be lost if a client or server disappears.
-Also, there's nothing to do when a file is "closed" either, except perhaps ask the servers to push data to disk.
+For one thing, there’s no shared state to be lost if a client or server disappears.
+Also, there’s nothing to do when a file is “closed” either, except perhaps ask the servers to push data to disk.
 In an MPI program this can be done by a single process as well.

-Of course if you are accessing PVFS2 through the OS, `open` and `close` still exist and work the way you would expect, as does `lseek`, although obviously PVFS2 servers don't keep up with file positions either.
+Of course if you are accessing PVFS2 through the OS, `open` and `close` still exist and work the way you would expect, as does `lseek`, although obviously PVFS2 servers don’t keep up with file positions either.
 All this information is kept locally by the client.

 There are a few disadvantages to this.
 One that we will undoubtedly hear about more than once is that the UNIX behavior of unlinked open files.
 Usually with local file systems if the file was previously opened, then it can still be accessed.
 Certain programs rely on this behavior for correct operation.
-In PVFS2 we don't know if someone has the file open, so if a file is unlinked, it is gone gone gone.
+In PVFS2 we don’t know if someone has the file open, so if a file is unlinked, it is gone gone gone.
 Perhaps we will come up with a clever way to support this or adapt the NFS approach (renaming the file to an odd name), but this is a very low priority.

 ## Consistency from the client point of view

-We've discussed in a number of venues the opportunities that are made available when true POSIX semantics are given up.
-Truthfully very few file systems actually support POSIX; ext3 file systems don't enforce atomic writes across block boundaries without special flags, and NFS file systems don't even come close.
+We’ve discussed in a number of venues the opportunities that are made available when true POSIX semantics are given up.
+Truthfully very few file systems actually support POSIX; ext3 file systems don’t enforce atomic writes across block boundaries without special flags, and NFS file systems don’t even come close.
 Never the less, many people claim POSIX semantics, and many groups ask for them without knowing the costs associated.